 CRDs, Storage, and Networking

 Kubernetes distributions, backup, and recovery of clusters use CRDs in some way or another.
-Developers can use CRDs to define schema and other resource components including subresources for custom resources, CRDs OpenAPI Schema, and Webhook Conversion for Custom Resources are also moving to stable.
+Developers can use CRDs to define a schema and other resource components, including subresources for custom resources, CRDs OpenAPI Schema, and Webhook Conversion for Custom Resources are also moving to stable.
 All these developments are pushing Kubernetes API language to become a common language for defining application resources.

-From the networking aspect too, there are some significant enhancements.
+From the networking aspect, too, there are some significant enhancements.
 Kubernetes 1.16 comes loaded with IPv4/IPv6 dual-stack support.
 It is still in alpha but integrates IPv4 and IPv6 addresses to establish communication among different pods and services.

 Endpoint slices, an alternative to endpoint resources is a feature released in alpha with an aim to increase the scalability for Kubernetes services.
 In the case of endpoint resources, adding and removing endpoints is a costly affair.
 Endpoint slices having a limit of 100 endpoints reduces the data requirement for updates.

 Apart from these, there are also some additional updates in this release -

 - Topology Manager, a useful Kubelet component to achieve optimized resource allocations